ronpang/WIZnet-HK_Ron/IOT platform/onenet/README.md

 **Password**: Login password

 **Client ID**: device name

+## Where to find the important login information
+1. Go to onenet website and login ([onenet webiste][link-onenetwebsite])
+2. Go to Service products and choose "OneNET Studio"

 ## How to generate a correct login password
 For the login password of onenet, it combines with different information with a specific key provided by the site.